 Ride to Meguro Station via the JR Line or Tokyu Meguro Line.
 The museum is a seven-minute walk from the station.

 The glass-relief doors in the front entrance hall were made by the French glass artist René Lalique.
 The walls of the small drawing room are finished with oil-on-canvas paintings by Henri Rapin.

 The artwork is incorporated into the spaces of the museum so well, in fact, that it feels more like a house tour than a day at an art museum.
 If you're looking for an example of understated opulence, you'll find it here.

 There are also some more modern luxuries on site to catch your interest.
-Recent renovations and updates added a cafe, museum shop, and more marvelous exhibition spaces.
+The renovations and updates in 2014 added a cafe, museum shop, and more exhibition spaces.